 What you have to do is simply go right at the bottom and find the black bar that says Import Preset.
 On the other side of this bar, you have a dropdown where you have the option to Save Current Settings as New Preset.
 When you click on that, it’ll ask you for to name it and you can name it anything you want, and then you can come back to these import settings every time you import something similar.

 Now, what does it really include in the Import Preset?
 It only includes the settings from all the right side panels.
-So, all of these panels on the right, it only includes the settings from those.
 It does not include the source nor does it include which photos you selected, because that changes every time.

 Now all that’s left to do is to just click on the Import button and that will bring your photos into Lightroom.
-If you have any questions related to import, feel free to ask them in the comments section.
+If you have any questions related to import in Lightroom, feel free to ask them in the comments section.